cjjmccray/geeknote_update/README.md

 # geeknote_update
 Geeknote update bash script - run daily for a really simple way to monitor a machine remotely.

-Note!!!
-This requires a directory called 'geeknote' to exist under the current user's home area.

 Uses [Geeknote](http://www.geeknote.me/) to push a file containing some basic information about the machine it's running on
 - date and time
 - uname -a